Analog quantum chemistry simulation: Acknowledgments

 \section{Acknowledgments}

+We thank S. Blatt and N. Meyer for useful discussions regarding the experimental implementation of this proposal.
 The authors acknowledge the ERC Advanced Grant QENOCOBA under the EU Horizon 2020 program (grant agreement 742102).
-TS acknowledges the Thousand-Youth-Talent Program of China.
-PZ was supported by the ERC Synergy Grant UQUAM, and SFB FoQus by the Austrian Science Fundation.
+J.A.-L. acknowledges support from "la Caixa" Foundation (ID 100010434) under the fellowship LCF/BQ/ES18/11670016.
+Work at ICFO is supported from the Spanish Ministry of Economy and Competitiveness through the "Severo Ochoa" program, Fundaci\'o Privada Cellex, and from Generalitat de Catalunya through the CERCA program.
+A. G.-T. acknowledges support from the Spanish project PGC2018-094792-B-100 (MCIU/AEI/FEDER, EU) and from the CSIC Research Platform on Quantum Technologies PTI-001.
+T.S. is grateful to the Thousand-Youth-Talent Program of China.
+P.Z. was supported by the ERC Synergy Grant UQUAM, and SFB FoQus by the Austrian Science Fundation.